nathggns/Overload/README.md

  - Only one function will ever be called per method.
 Returning `true` from a condition stops the chain.
  - Much of the functionality you see here was implemented using Overload.
 Use it on itself!

-# Todo

- - Access a "clean" version of the overload function (as in, the function before we extend it)

 ## Install

 Overload uses a slightly custom version of the UMD pattern, and should work in almost any situation you put it in.
 It supports AMD (RequireJS, etc), CommonJS (Node) and browser globals.